remy/remysharp.com/public/blog/what-i-did-last-pandemic.md

 # What I did last pandemic

-As the pandemic, or at least it's social effects, start to really wind down, I thought it would be wise (for me) to write down what I got up to.
+As the pandemic, or at least it's social effects, start to wind down (or certainly in the UK… or in Brighton 🤷‍♀), I thought it would be wise (for me) to write down what I got up to.
 I'd love to read any of your accounts too … if you even _want_ to remember!

 <!--more-->